HennaVenho/Portfolio/project-showcase/frontend-framework/README.md

 #### Delete
 Add a button to delete the completed todo-item from the **completed** page (and the whole app)

-Try to implement these ideas on your own first, if you want to check the way that we implemented these features, check them from [here](./example/todoapp_restore_delete.js).
+Try to implement these ideas on your own first.
+If you want to check the way that we implemented these features, check them from ./example/todoapp_restore_delete.js.

 ## Authors